StackStorm/st2/docs/source/start.rst

 it is parsed and can be accessed like ``{{trigger.path.to.parameter}}`` (it's `Jinga template syntax <http://jinja.pocoo.org/docs/dev/templates/>`__).

-While the most data are retrieved as needed by StackStorm, you may need to store and share some common variables.
+While the most data are retrieved as needed by |st2|, you may need to store and share some common variables.
 Use |st2| datastore service to store the values and reference them in rules and workflows as ``{{system.my_parameter}}``.